qusers/Q/tutorials/Tyk2/README.md

 # MST with a specific restraint method and custom atom distance threshold
 qkonnektor -i tyk2_ligands.sdf -rest element_strict_1.2
 ```

+The `-cl` / `--central_ligand` flag is only used with star networks.
+The name must match a molecule name from the input SDF.
+When omitted, konnektor selects the central node that maximizes the overall network score.

 This generates a `mapping.json` file inside a `tyk2_ligands/` directory.
 The output format is compatible with `setupFEP`, `qmapfep`, and `qligfep_analyze`.